- Find Your Right Academic Path

-This program is for highly motivated and capable students under the age of 19 who want to begin their university studies as soon as possible.
+This program is for highly motivated and capable students under the age of 19 who want to begin their university transfer studies as soon as possible.

 Students in the Advanced Program must complete four high school courses including English 12 and write the corresponding provincial exam.
-After meeting all requirements, they may then begin university courses at the College.
+After meeting all requirements, they may then begin university transfer courses at the College.

 Speak to a Counsellor: